ImageMagick v6 Examples --

 Image Composition in IM

-Image Composition is the process of merging two (and only two) images together in various ways.
-It often refers to 'Alpha Composition' which describes what the results should be depending on what parts of the overlay is transparent or not.
-But it is also used for blending and averaging images, transfering image channels, cutting out, joining, or layering odd shaped segments of images, or as part of complex mathematical operations.
+Image Composition is the process of merging two (and only two) images in a variety of ways.
+It is associated with Alpha Composition which describes the result based on which part of the overlay is transparent.
+Image Composition is used for blending and averaging images, transfering image channels, cutting, joining, or layering odd shaped segments of images.
+Or, as part of complex mathematical operations.

-composite {overlay} {background} [-compose {method}] {result}
+composite {overlay} {background} [{mask}] [-compose {method}] {result}

-convert {background} {overlay} [-compose {method}] -composite {result}
+convert {background} {overlay} [{mask}] [-compose {method}] -composite {result}

-Defination and Terms
+Definition and Terms

-The actual composition 'method' is controlled by the "-compose" setting, which defaults to a value of 'Over'.
-That is the source image is drawn 'Over' the background image, which is what most people think of when they perform image composition.
+The actual composition method is controlled by the "-compose" setting, which defaults to a value of 'Over'.
+That is, the source image is drawn Over the background image, which is what most people think of when they perform image composition.

-Most of this section of IM Examples, is used to detail exactly what the various composition 'methods' do, and how you can make use of them for various purposes.
+Most of this section of IM Examples is used to detail what the various composition 'methods' do and how you can make use of them.
+To view the results of the compose methods see Tables of Compose Methods.
+The tables do not illustrate the method's intended use, just the raw output from various test images.

 The compose method is case-insensitive and the '_' or '-' characters are optional.
 As such the compose method "Dst_Over" can also be specified as: "dst_over", "dst-over", "DstOver", "dstover", or even "dstOVER".
 They all mean the same thing.

-Also the compose methods: 'Over', 'ATop', 'In' and 'Out' are actually short for the more verbose compose method names: 'Src_Over', 'Src_ATop', 'Src_In' and 'Src_Out'.
+Also, the compose methods: 'Over', 'ATop', 'In' and 'Out' are short for the more verbose compose method names: 'Src_Over', 'Src_ATop', 'Src_In' and 'Src_Out'.

 In the "composite" command these arguments are passed using the special options: "-dissolve", "-blend", "-watermark" ('modulate'), "-displace" and "-distort".